|My Favourite Planet > English > Middle East > Turkey > Selçuk > |

 2. Vitruvius on the statue in the temple at Ephesus

-Marcus Vitruvius Pollio (circa 80-15 BC), a Roman writer, architect and engineer, known only as the author of the book De Architectura (On Architecture), dedicated to Emperor Augustus (reigned 27 BC - 14 AD).
+Vitruvius (circa 80-15 BC), a Roman architect and engineer, known only as the author of the book De Architectura (On architecture), dedicated to Emperor Augustus (reigned 27 BC - 14 AD).

 As a Roman, Vitruvius naturally refers to Artemis as Diana.
 He also mentions that the coffered ceilings of the temple were made of cedar wood.
 Cedar was expensive in antiquity and prized for it properties which made it suitable for sculpture and fine architectural work.